alexseysua/AI-Person-Detector-with-YOLO-verification-Version-2/README.md

 https://github.com/blakeblackshear/frigate

-It runs as a "Docker" container and can integrates with the Home Assistant project:
+It runs as a "Docker" container and can integrate with the Home Assistant project:

 https://www.home-assistant.io/